rualark/MutagenMon/README.md

 <img src=https://i.imgur.com/YcvEENO.png align=top width=30> Mutagen cannot connect

-- MutagenMon will restart session if it freezes and cannot connect for some time
 - Click on MutagenMon icon in tray to see detailed status of each individual session:

 <img src=https://i.imgur.com/B9ljxT7.png>